igeorge0902/Gateway/dalogin/README.md

 Deploy description:
 ----
 - as for the server part can be deployed as it is, just take care of the web.xml.
 The current configuration shall work without modification.
-- as for WWW platform deploy directly the angular js web app onto TOMCAT or GlassFish to your preferred context (Note: the AngularJS is the preferred and tested, only)
+- as for WWW platform deploy directly the angular js web app onto TOMCAT or GlassFish to your preferred context (Note: the AngularJS is the preferred and tested, only).
+If you use wildFly then you must deploy the application with Create an unmanaged deployment option.
+For wildFly see the [wildFly instructions](https://github.com/igeorge0902/Gateway/tree/master/API/wildFly)
 - as for iOS build the project and you can use the registration/login service in native way or through webview, too.
 The registration without voucher is not implemented yet fully, but will work the same way as the login, just skip the related parts.

-The project contains the source code of the whole system in the dedicated branches.
+The project contains the source code of the whole system in the dedicated branch leaf.

 Import the project as Existing Maven project into your Java IDE (Eclipse) and run Maven Install.